Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Key TakeawayKey takeaway

-When using cost accounting, it is important to understand the different types of costs, including fixed, variable, operating and direct.
+When you're using cost accounting, it's crucial to understand the different types of costs, including fixed, variable, operating and direct.

 Types of cost accounting